 The following books share personal experiences with yoga.

 There is no better way to enjoy the transformative power of yoga than with a memoir yoga book.
-Autobiography of a Yogi provides delightful personal and cultural context for yoga.
+Autobiography of a Yogi provides a delightfully personal and cultural context for yoga.

 Dederer breaks down the most important poses to her in this easily readable and relatable yoga book.